BobolaObi/DwellDish/README.md

-# DualDish: Resident Directory System & Meal Planner
+# Komuneaty: Resident Directory System & Meal Planner

 An open-source solution for residential houses to manage residents and their meals, built with Laravel and Vue.js.